weisluke/WoTMUD/README.md

 # Installing other files

 You can type "wotpack view files" to get a list of all possible files available for download.
 This list is NOT displayed very neatly, hopefully I can change that in the future.
-You can use commands from the help message to install particular pieces, or everything.
+You can use commands from the "wotpack help" help message to install particular pieces, or everything.
 Most names should be self explanatory.